jocelynkhuu/jocelynkhuu/README.md

 - 👋 Hi, I’m @jocelynkhuu
-- 🐧 I’m interested in Cybersecurity and Linux!
+- 🐧 A Cybersecurity and Linux Enthusiast
-- 🌱 I’m currently learning Python.
+- 🌱 print("Currently Learning Python")
-- 🔥 Feel free to check out my website for more information about me: jocelynkhuu.github.io
+- 🔥 Feel free to check out my blog for more information about me: jocelynkhuu.github.io

 <!---
 jocelynkhuu/jocelynkhuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.